Dorif/fragalyseqt/README.md

 for current assay.
 This renders SCF file format quite obsolete and unusable for modern assays and thus, this program won't support it.

-But, anyway, if you wish to add support for any file firmat, you may help to implement it by sending patches.
+But, anyway, if you wish to add support for any file format, you may help to implement it by sending patches.

 ## What's the license of FragalyseQt?